 RipRugby (Age Group) – RipRugby is attractive for players that enjoy the Rugby format, but aren’t fond of making or taking tackles.
 Historically, we have seen some players start with Rippa Rugby as little ones, but not enjoyed the code from J6 due to the introduction of tackling.
 Many of these players have gone to Soccer, but not necessarily enjoyed it.
 Now, NZ Rugby have an avenue where after J7 players can choose to either take the traditional tackle rugby route or the new RipRugby route, without leaving the code.

 How young is too young?
-Players in J8, must be turning 5 years old by the 30th June 2022 to play.
+Players in J8, must be turning 5 years old (born 2018) by the 30th June 2024 to play.
 If younger children are interested in playing rugby please check out our friends at Rugby Tots (www.rugbytots.co.nz).

 How players play?
 J7 & J8 is a 7-a side game with 2-5 reserves, depending on team size.

 How do subs work?
 Rippa Rugby runs a rolling substation rule.
 All children are expected to have at least half a game of playing time.